Surf Nazis Must Die: Reception

 On Metacritic the film has a score of 28% based on reviews from 7 critics, indicating "generally unfavorable reviews".

 On Rotten Tomatoes the film has an approval rating of 20% based on reviews from 5 critics.

 Janet Maslin wrote "Not even the actors' relatives will find this interesting."
 Michael Wilmington of the Los Angeles Times called it a "total wipeout" and "a horror-action movie with dull action and horror, feebly done on every level: leaden satire, a repulsive romance, a revenge saga of zero intensity."
 Variety: "A sort of Clockwork Orange meets Mad Max on the beach, pic hasn't one redeeming feature."
 Roger Ebert stated that he walked out of the film after 30 minutes.

+Popular culture

+The film was referenced by a song of the same name by New Zealand band Loves Ugly Children on their 1995 record Cakehole.